 DPoE technology was established with the following common requirements already developed by operators.
 Each of the participant operators had previously selected 1G-EPON and 10G-EPON as the appropriate technology for one or more applications.
 EPON is a widely deployed technology with a sufficient and large supply of vendors offering a variety of products for each component of the access network.
+2G-EPON, as described Annex A of [DPoE-PHYv2.0], uses the same 1G upstream as 1G-EPON (operates at the effective rate of 1 Gbps), but provides a 2G downstream (operates at the effective rate of 2 Gbps).
+With the exception of requirements specified in Annex A of [DPoE-PHYv2.0], 2G-EPON is expected to meet all of the requirements specified for 1G-EPON.
 10G-EPON technology is available and is backwards compatible with 1G-EPON.
 A 1G-EPON network can be incrementally upgraded to 10G-EPON, adding or replacing ONUs as business needs require.
-1G-EPON and 10G-EPON are compatible with [SCTE 174].
+1G-EPON, 2G-EPON, and 10G-EPON are compatible with [SCTE 174].

-1G-EPON and 10G-EPON, originally defined in [802.3ah] and [802.3av] respectively, support a point-to-multipoint architecture with a centralized controller called an Optical Line Terminal (OLT) and distributed low cost Layer 2 ONUs.
+1G-EPON, originally defined in [802.3ah], 2G-EPON part of the CCSA specifications ([YD/T 1993.1-2009], and [YD/T 1993.2-2010]), and 10G-EPON [802.3av] respectively, support a point-to-multipoint architecture with a centralized controller called an Optical Line Terminal (OLT) and distributed low cost Layer 2 ONUs.
 The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (e.g., addresses, IP Differentiated Service Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, etc.) to a logical circuit called a Logical Link Identifier (LLID) in [802.3ah].
 The service mapping function in DPoE specifications is similar to that used in DOCSIS specifications.
 Both DOCSIS and DPoE networks rely on a centralized scheduler though EPON utilizes an LLID which functions like a SID in DOCSIS to support unicast, broadcast, and multicast.